-If you’ve had enough of Rome’s crowds and traffic, it’s time to check out these ideas on the best day trips from Rome, Italy.
+If you’ve had enough of Rome’s crowds and traffic, it’s time to brainstorm ideas on the best day trips from Rome Italy by train.
 Since I was born and grew up in this part of the world, I’ve spent years exploring all the amazing natural places and interesting towns near Rome.
-Congratulations on choosing to visit the Rome countryside!
-This will make you discover incredible off-the-beaten-track destinations, and you will be doing exactly what the locals do in order to unwind and recharge from the big city.
+You’re to discover incredible off-the-beaten-track destinations, and to do exactly what the locals do in order to unwind and recharge from the big city.
 You don’t need to make it to Tuscany to find worthwhile places outside Rome.
-There are stunning art cities near Rome which you can see on a day tour.
-There are forests and hiking trails and ghost towns and picturesque villages.
-I love these day tours from Rome because they allow you to experience smaller towns, immerse yourself in beautiful natural scenery, try fresh local food, and learn more about the ancient and sometimes mysterious history of Rome and Italy.
+You can of course reach stunning art cities near Rome by train, but don’t forget the woods, ghost towns, and picturesque villages.
+I love these day tours from Rome because they allow you to immerse yourself in beautiful natural scenery, try fresh local food, and learn more about the ancient and sometimes mysterious history of Rome and Italy.

-There are a few gorgeous art cities that you can visit as a day trip from Rome.
-Maybe you won’t be able to take off and visit Venice in one day and be back (unless you fly), but rest assured that you’ll have plenty of occasions to fill your mind with awe and to run out of space on your camera.
+There are a few gorgeous art cities that you can visit as a day trip from Rome by train.
+Maybe you won’t be able to take off and visit Padua or Venice in one day and be back (unless you fly), but rest assured that you’ll have plenty of occasions to fill your eyes with beauty and to run out of space on your camera.

 Just about one and a half hours by train from Rome, you’ll find the home of the Italian food which is the most popular all over the world: pizza!
 Make this day trip an occasion to feast on Neapolitan delicacies and to stroll around the city which overlooks the sea and the Vesuvio Crater.
 Naples was founded by the Greeks during the 5th century B.C. and its historical center is a UNESCO Heritage Site.
 You can do, see, and taste amazing things in Naples in one day.
 From Napoli Centrale train station it takes you only a 20-minute walk to arrive at “Spaccanapoli,” one of the main attractions in the city, while you can reach the other sites easily by subway, as everything is quite close by.
 If you leave from Rome early enough in the morning, you could even get on a ferry to Capri.
 And don’t forget that in Naples, the most exciting New Year’s Eve in Italy happens 🙂